-- 1. For the quarter period ended June 30, 2020 - 2.
-Commission identification number 443 - 3.
-BIR Tax Identification No. 000-444-210-000

-4. Exact name of issuer as specified in its charter

-PHILIPPINES

-- 5. Province, country or other jurisdiction of incorporation or organization - 6.
-Industry Classification Code: (SEC Use Only)

-CHINA BANK BUILDING 8745 PASEO DE ROXAS COR.
-VILLAR STS., MAKATI CITY 1226

-7. Address of registrant's principal office

-Postal Code

-- 8. Issuer's telephone number, including area code (02) 8885-5555 - 9.
-Former name, former address and former fiscal year, if changed since last report N/A - 10.
-Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA

-Title of each Class Number of shares of common stock Amount of debt

-Outstanding outstanding

-COMMON 2,685,899,812

-11. Are any or all of the securities listed on the Stock Exchange?

-Yes [X] No [] If yes, state the name of such Stock Exchange and the class/es of securities listed therein: PHILIPPINE STOCK EXCHANGE COMMON

-12. Indicate by check mark whether the registrant:

-(a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 thereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding 12 months (or for such shorter period the registrant was required to file such reports)

-Yes [X] No []

-(b) has been subject to such filing requirements for the past 90 days

-Yes [X] No []
+1. For the quarter period ended June 30, 2020 2.
+2. Commission identification number 443 3.
+3. BIR Tax Identification No. 000-444-210-000 4.
+CHINA BANKING CORPORATION Exact name of issuer as specified in its charter 5.
+PHILIPPINES Province, country or other jurisdiction of incorporation or organization 6.
+Industry Classification Code: (SEC Use Only) 7.
+CHINA BANK BUILDING 8745PASEO DE ROXAS COR.
+VILLAR STS., MAKATI CITY1226Address of registrant's principal officePostal Code 8.
+Issuer's telephone number, including area code (02) 8885-5555 9.
+Former name, former address and former fiscal year, if changed since last report N/A 10.
+Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA Title of each Class Number of shares of common stock Amount of debt Outstanding outstanding COMMON 2,685,899,812 11. .
+Are any or all of the securities listed on the Stock Exchange?
+Yes [X] No [ ] If yes, state the name of such Stock Exchange and the class/es of securities listed therein: PHILIPPINE STOCK EXCHANGE COMMON If yes, state the name of such Stock Exchange and the class/es of securities listed therein: 12.
+If yes, state the name of such Stock Exchange and the class/es of securities listed therein: the If yes, state the name of such Stock Exchange and the class/es of securities listed therein: PHILIPPINE STOCK EXCHANGE COMMON the If yes, state the name of such Stock Exchange and the class/es of securities listed therein: PHILIPPINE STOCK EXCHANGE COMMON Indicate by check mark whether the registrant: (a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 ereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines, during the preceding 12 months (or for such shorter period) the If yes, state the name of such Stock Exchange and the class/es of securities listed therein: PHILIPPINE STOCK EXCHANGE COMMON Indicate by check mark whether the registrant: (a) has filed all reports required to be filed by Section 17 of the Code and SRC Rule 17 ereunder or Sections 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of a Corporation Code of the Philippines, during the preceding 12 months (or for such shorter period a registrant was required to file such reports)